- Sustainable Development Goals (SDGs) for business

-KYOTO is a Norwegian startup focused on renewable energy sources.
+Kyoto is a Norwegian startup focused on renewable energy sources.
 Its mission is to capture and manage large amounts of energy from various renewable sources such as solar and wind energy.
 The company's goal is to use it to reduce CO2 emissions in the event of industrial thermal loads.

 Then, we developed small and efficient power plants based on CSP technology.
 The main functionalities include:

-- A secure cloud infrastructure uses IoT to connect and maintain all systems in a concentrated solar power plant.
+- A secure cloud infrastructure that uses IoT to connect and maintain all systems in a concentrated solar power plant.

 - A surveillance system that notifies the team of potential hazards on the plant site with an image recognition solution.